jasonqiu98/GRAIL-artifact/README.md

-# Anti-Pattern Graph Checker (Single Instance)
+# Anti-Pattern Graph Checker through ArangoDB

-A graph-based checker to detect anti-patterns of a database
+A graph query-based checker to detect anti-patterns of a database

 ## I. Quickstart the graph checker